Can you find a connection between squirrels, Romans and Koreans?

 Alternatively, you could attempt making acorn jelly from scratch with the traditional technique.
 [There are several tutorials (in Korean) online.]
 Be aware that there exist several species of oaks and consequently also many different kinds of acorns!
 In Korean food culture, acorns from the native oak trees (e.g. Quercus serrata, Quercus dentata, Quercus acutissima) are used for acorn jelly and consequently tested safe for consumption.

 By the way, fresh acorn jelly can be stored for up to a week.
-The jelly tends to stiffen when kept in the fridge, but you can soften it by putting it into warm water or briefly blanching it. ♨️
+It is suggested to store acorn jelly in a cool and shady place for 3 or 4 day – not inside the fridge!
+The jelly tends to stiffen in the fridge and thus loses its typical “bounce”.
+While you can soften stiff dotori-muk by putting it into warm water or briefly blanching it, the original texture may not return completely. ♨️

 Another fun fact is that in recent years, acorn jelly has become popular among health conscious Koreans as well as dieters.
 Compared to its volume and weight, acorn jelly is low in calories and has a high water content, which is why it is considered to help with weight loss.
 Some dieting people accordingly consume dotori-muk as a light alternative to dishes with rice and regular noodles, hoping to loose weight. 👙🩲⛱